rwilliams04/datavyu/README.md

 # datavyur

 This is an R package to help with getting data from Datavyu and into R and back into Datavyu again.
+It also provides useful functions to manage Datavyu data in R.

 ## How to install